pagkly/Zed/Investopedia3/Qualifying Event.md

 ## Real-World Example of a Qualifying Event

-The passage of the [Affordable Care Act (ACA)](https://www.investopedia.com/terms/a/affordable-care-act.asp), colloquially known as “Obamacare,” had an impact on what counts as a qualifying event.
+The passage of the [[Affordable Care Act (ACA)]](https://www.investopedia.com/terms/a/affordable-care-act.asp), colloquially known as “Obamacare,” had an impact on what counts as a qualifying event.
 For example, the ACA made it possible for young people to be covered under their parents' health insurance until the age of 26.
 Their 26th birthday is then considered a qualifying event, which makes them eligible to sign up for their own coverage at that time.3

 Losing existing health coverage due to, for example, the loss of a job or losing student health coverage is also considered a qualifying event under the ACA.